wp-plugins/pastacode/readme.txt

 3. Host your snippets on repositories (or localy)
 4. Editing a post, use *Past'a code* button to embed your source code into articles

+= Ajax compatibility =

+To enable Pastacode on ajax based websites, it need two steps :

+1. Paste this line into your functions.php theme file : `add_filter( 'pastacode_ajax', '__return_true' );`
+2. After each change on your DOM, you will have to run this javascript function : `Prism.highlightAll();`

 == Frequently Asked Questions ==

 = How to setup a custom cache expiration ? =